 How do particular BCTs correlate with agreement to referral and patient attendance at commercial weight management programmes?

-We will use logistic regression to obtain odds ratios, 95% confidence intervals and p values for each of the BCTs. a crude association as well as a multi-variable mixed effects estimates adjusted for patient age, sex, BMI, index of multiple deprivation score and a random effects term for GP delivery.
+We will use logistic regression to obtain odds ratios, 95% confidence intervals and p values for each of the BCTs.
+We will calculate a crude association as well as a multi-variable mixed effects estimates adjusted for patient age, sex, BMI, index of multiple deprivation score and a random effects term for GP delivery.
 We will repeat this for both of the outcomes.

 Is there evidence that interactions between specific BCTs affects outcomes?